pchr8/gh/README.md

-# gh
+# gesturehand
-Latex paper and the program
+Latex of the Gesturehand paper + relevant files and scripts